Thalhammer/jwt-cpp/README.md

 #### JSON Implementation

-There is no hard dependency on a JSON library.
-Instead, there's a generic `jwt::basic_claim` which is templated around type traits, which described the semantic [JSON types](https://json-schema.org/understanding-json-schema/reference/type.html) for a value, object, array, string, number, integer and boolean, as well as methods to translate between them.
+There is no strict reliance on a specific JSON library in this context.
+Instead, the jwt-cpp utilizes a generic `jwt::basic_claim` that is templated based on type trait.
+This trait provides the semantic [JSON types](https://json-schema.org/understanding-json-schema/reference/type.html) for values, objects, arrays, strings, numbers, integers, and booleans, along with methods to seamlessly translate between them.

-This allows for freedom when picking which libraries you want to use.
-To use one of the provided JSON trait's, see [docs/traits.md](docs/traits.md#selecting-a-json-library) for more information.
+This design offers flexibility in choosing the JSON library that best suits your needs.
+To leverage one of the provided JSON traits, refer to [docs/traits.md](docs/traits.md#selecting-a-json-library) for detailed guidance.

 ##### Providing your own JSON Traits